 - Financial discipline (the guarantee on the pathway)

-Financial intelligence comes by financial education.
+Financial intelligence comes from financial education.
 There are 5 types of education, four of which do not contribute to financial intelligence.
-They include: academic education, professional education, financial education, spiritual education and personal/health education.
+They include academic education, professional education, financial education, spiritual education, and personal/health education.

 As you embrace financial intelligence, you are already on the pathway to wealth.
 The book is loaded with different information to give you financial intelligence but you shouldn’t stop

 there.
-You have to keep learning, growing and get committed to a lifetime of learning, personal development and capacity building because financial intelligence is in levels.
+You have to keep learning, growing, and getting committed to a lifetime of learning, personal development, and capacity building because financial intelligence is in levels.

 Financial planning is the process of coming up with a proven blueprint that will take you from where you are in your finances to where you want to be.
-Your financial planning has to be unique to your experience depending on the resources you have available and the environment you find yourself, but there are certain components that must characterise your financial planning.
+Your financial planning has to be unique to your experience depending on the resources you have available and the environment you find yourself in, but there are certain components that must characterize your financial planning.

-- Ascertain your location: set clear where you are financially, establish the resources you have any available: you assets, liabilities, investments and income, identify your responsibilities, and your age.
+- Ascertain your location: set clear where you are financially, establish the resources you have available; your assets, liabilities, investments, and income, identify your responsibilities, and your age.

 There are no hacks or special revelations to reveal here.
-Financial discipline is the point of staying committed to what you have learnt and planned.
-After you have made the decision to convert your income to passive income, which is the truest form of financial freedom, you must then commit to rise above waste, delay gratification and follow the plan you have laid down.
+Financial discipline is the point of staying committed to what you have learned and planned.
+After you have decided to convert your income to passive income, which is the truest form of financial freedom, you must then commit to rising above the waste, delay gratification, and follow the plan you have laid down.

 Of course, this is a very very brief summary of what the Pathway to Wealth by Olumide Emmanuel teaches but it sums up the concept.
 You can only do yourself good by getting a copy of the book yourself and reading to follow its principles.